 Roughly every fortnight, eBay* caps fees at £1 for many sellers, and it's happening this weekend.
 The promos usually run for two to four days and savings can be huge, as David told us on Facebook:

 By listing on a 'Sell for £1 max' weekend, I saved fees of £124 on a £1,250 camera.

 Of course, you can flog items for free via Facebook Marketplace and its local selling groups – read our Facebook Selling guide for a how-to.
 However, if you prefer eBay, and want to pay as little in fees as possible, read on.

 The £1 promo sounds simple enough – but people often get caught out by the finer rules.
 So here are the 11 key need-to-knows to keep as much of your profit as possible.
 Also see our full eBay Selling guide for more ways to get the cash rolling in.
-(The tips below are based on the fees for private sellers, rather than business sellers.
-Also, while we've based these tips on previous terms and eBay's feedback, do read the promo terms each time as they can vary by user.)

 The 'Sell for £1 max' promo can slash hefty eBay seller fees